 Robot Club Toulon is representing University of Toulon, France, in the RoboCup Middle Size League (MSL).
-The team is participating in the Middle-Size League for the second time.
+The team will be participating in the Middle-Size League for the second time in real conditions.

-Our team has been participating to the RoboCup for the first time in Sydney 2019, and to several other robot competitions for the last 5 years, with 4 national titles in the French Institute of Technology National Cup (link to RTC results).
+Our team has been participating to the RoboCup for the first time in Sydney 2019, with a second place at the technical challange 2021 and a third place at the scientific challenge 2021, and to several other robot competitions for the last 5 years, with 4 national titles in the French Robot Cups (link to RCT results).

 At the moment of writing this paper, RCT team consists of 1 PhDs, 8 MSc, 8 BSc, 4 staff members including 3 researchers in electronics and robotics and an engineer.
-For this second participation, our robots have been completely redesigned according to a survey among other teams that has been done during RoboCup 2019 in Sydney.
+For this edition, our robots have been completely redesigned according to a survey among other teams that has been done during RoboCup 2019 in Sydney.
 Several major changes have been decided this year, this paper will focus on them :